Apple Cider Donut Cake

 - Apple Cider.
 Apple cider is fresh, unfiltered, and often unpasteurized.
 It’s bursting with apple flavor and so much better than apple juice.
 Look for fresh apple cider in your refrigerated produce section.
 I don’t recommend using apple juice in its place, but look for shelf stable apple cider instead.

 - Apple butter.
 Apple butter is almost a super-thick concentrated apple sauce.
 You can omit this ingredient if you can’t find any.

-- Sour cream or skyr.
-Sour cream or skyr helps give the cake a moist and dense texture.
+- Sour cream.
+Sour cream helps give the cake a moist and dense texture.
 Opt for full-fat sour cream.